History of Dybdal Charolais

 Beatrice, Nebraska earning a

 degree in Animal Science.
 She married Christopher Koenig and they currently live near Chambers, Nebraska.
-On January 14, 2020 they were blessed with a beautiful daughter, Caroline Rae Koenig.
+Their daughter, Caroline Rae, turned one in January.

 Ty Dybdal graduated from the Univeristiy of Nebraska- Lincon with a degree in Agricultural Economics.
 He returned home in 2018 and joined the Dybdal Charolais Operation.
 Ty married Abby Dybdal on August 8, 2020 and they are expecting their first child in June.

 Trisha Dybdal is currently attending the University of Nebraska-Lincoln.
 She is studying Agricultural Marketing and Communications.
-She served on the American International Junior Charolais Association National Board as well as the Charolais Ambassador for the Nebraska Junior Charolais Association.
+She serves as the President and Charolais Ambassador for the Nebraska Junior Charolais Association.